vtpasquale/NASTRAN_CoFE/README.md

 ## CoFE Version 5
 CoFE v5.0 is currently under development and occupies the [version5](https://github.com/vtpasquale/NASTRAN_CoFE/tree/version5) branch of this repository.
 This version completely reshapes the program architecture to allow for the sustainable addition of several new features that include
 * Rectangular, cylindrical, and spherical coordinate system support for both node definition and nodal displacement reference frames
-* Simplified source code organization through improved object composition using
+* Simplified source code organization through
+    * improved object composition using
         * heterogeneous object arrays
         * hierarchical object interfacing
-* restructured class responsibilities by separating classes used for
+* Restructured class responsibilities by separating classes used for
     * input processing
     * model definition
     * analysis solutions